schizophrenic144/Discord-C2-s/README.md

 # Discord-C2-s
 Discord resets every token thats found on github.
 This repo is used to reset malicious bot tokens.

-**All this is automated**
+Please also note that none of these bot tokens work anymore and that its **automated**

 # This is how the message they get looks like
 Hey {Owner Name},